Benois House: History

 The apartment house occupies almost a whole quarter on Kamennoostrovsky Prospekt.
 The locals call it “the Benois House ” or “the house of the Three Benois”, because it was designed by three members of a famous family of architects—brothers Leon Benois and Albert Benois and their cousin Julius Benois.

 The building was erected in 1911-1914 by order of the First Russian Insurance Company.
 The number of apartments during the construction of the house is 250, the number of front doors is 25, the number of courtyards is 12.

 After the Russian Revolution of 1917 the house’s original residents—princes, counts and prosperous manufacturers were replaced by Bolshevik leaders.
 The apartments on Kamennoostrovsky Prospekt were taken by comrades Grigory Zinoviev, Jukka Rahja and other Vladimir Lenin’s brothers-in-arms.
-In April 1926 it became home for the Head of the Party’s Committee in Leningrad Sergey Kirov.
+In April 1926 it became home for the heads of the Party’s Committee in Leningrad, Pyotr Popkov and Sergey Kirov.
 Kirov lived here until his death, and a memorial museum is now open for visitors in his former apartment.

 Composer Dmitry Shostakovich was another famous resident of the Benois House—he had been living here for several years, while working on his Seventh (Leningrad) symphony.

 In our times Benois house is known all over Russia due to the numerous TV crime series (Bandit Petersburg and others)—the house is situated close to Lenfilm and local TV studio.
 It is not only attractive to filmmakers for its good location, but also for a labyrinth of almost a dozen intricately connected inner courtyards.